Quality Innovation Group

 Individual (1-to-1) meetings between QIG and medicine developers should occur early in product development, before seeking EMA's scientific advice.
 During these meetings, developers can also discuss their plans to apply for scientific advice on a QIG-related topic.

-Individual meetings may occasionally include site visits when these are relevant for reviewing the technology.
+On an exceptional basis, individual meetings may occasionally include site visits when these are relevant for reviewing the technology.

 The request should include the following information: